-- Other studies analyzed the relation between high Hb in first trimester and increases the risk of developing GDM later in pregnancy due to some factors associated with the Causes OF GDM like endocrine dysfunction, insulin - resistance, while Fe demands increase dramatically throughout pregnancy, with a peak during second trimester in order to support placental and fetal growth.
+- Other studies analyzed the relation between high Hb in the first trimester and increased risk of developing GDM later in pregnancy due to some factors associated with the Causes OF GDM like endocrine dysfunction, and insulin - resistance, while Fe demands increase dramatically throughout pregnancy, with a peak during second trimester in order to support placental and fetal growth.

 Increased body fat might increase the development of insulin resistance and further lead to a greater risk of hyperglycemia (48,49)

-Expansion of plasma volume, rather than actual blood volume expansion to help the blood circulation in the placenta occurs at 6–12 weeks of gestation and further increases and reaches the peak at 24–26 weeks of gestation (50,51), the increase in plasma volume results in the drop of Hb concentration in the first and second trimester and stabilize thereafter in the third trimeste.in pregnancy.
+Expansion of plasma volume, rather than actual blood volume expansion to help the blood circulation in the placenta occurs at 6–12 weeks of gestation and further increases and reaches the peak at 24–26 weeks of gestation (50,51), the increase in plasma volume results in the drop of Hb concentration in the first and second trimester and stabilize thereafter in the third trimester in pregnancy.

-The finding that women with higher Hb concentrations at early pregnancy and lower Hb concentrations thereafter were at higher risk for GDM could mean that they were already experiencing oxidative stress, and its consequent damage to pancreatic β-cells that impairs insulin synthesis and secretion.
+The finding that women with higher Hb concentrations at early pregnancy and lower Hb concentrations thereafter were at higher risk for GDM could mean that they were already experiencing oxidative stress and its consequent damage to pancreatic β-cells that impair insulin synthesis and secretion.
 (52)

 Some previous observational studies revealed that high Hb levels during pregnancy were related to a higher prevalence of GDM(26),(33), and pregnant women with Hb concentrations of 13 g/dl and above had increased risk of GDM and the association became more significant when the Hb concentrations exceeded 15·0 g/dl so this is in agreement with our results indicated that women who had high Hb (≥12.5 g/dl) at registration were at higher risk to have high FBS (≥126 mg/dl) at 24 GW]

-Additional work is needed to characterize excess Fe during early pregnancy that is associated with risk of GDM.
+Additional work is needed to characterize excess Fe during early pregnancy that is associated with the risk of GDM.
 If elevated Hb in early pregnancy is confirmed to be a risk factor for GDM, then Hb in the first trimester of pregnancy could serve as a simple screening tool to identify women at risk of developing GDM

-The mean BMI in participant is 28.65, that mean most of the participant overweight, while mean BMI in ladies with gestational diabetes was 28.98, the mean body weight of participant was 76.1 Kg while mean body weight of participant in study conducted in Chinghai was
+The mean BMI of the participants was 28.65, which means most of the participants were overweight, while the mean BMI in ladies with gestational diabetes was 28.98, the mean body weight of participants was 76.1 Kg while the mean body weight of participants in the study conducted in Chinghai was

 60.55 Kg (35).

-A study done by Wang C, Lin L, Su R, et al among the women whose pre-pregnancy BMI was ≥24 kg/m2, only Hb levels higher than 150 g/L during the first trimester were associated with a significantly higher GDM risk and lower rates of preterm birth
+In a study done by Wang C, Lin L, Su R, et al among women whose pre-pregnancy BMI was ≥24 kg/m2, only Hb levels higher than 150 g/L during the first trimester were associated with a significantly higher GDM risk and lower rates of preterm birth.

-.A multicenter cohort study showed that overweight and obese pregnant women had at least two fold odds of developing GDM compared with nonobese women.,(53),(54) Mokkala K, Paulin N, Houttu N, et al, Wei YM, Yang HX, Zhu WW, et al.regarding to Wu K et al study that showed a strong positive association between pre-pregnancy Hb and increased risk of GDM, and that pre-pregnancy BMI ≥30 kg/m2 had higher risk of GDM when pre-pregnancy Hb level was
+A multicenter cohort study showed that overweight and obese pregnant women had at least two-fold odds of developing GDM compared with nonobese women.,(53),(54) Mokkala K, Paulin N, Houttu N, et al, Wei YM, Yang HX, Zhu WW et al regarding Wu K et al study that showed a strong positive association between pre-pregnancy Hb and increased risk of GDM, and that pre-pregnancy BMI ≥30 kg/m2 had a higher risk of GDM when pre-pregnancy Hb level was

 ≥123 g/L as compared with <123 g/L.

-Overweight and obesity are generally accepted as major risk factors contributing to GDM (53,55), Maternal pregnancy BMI is associated with the risk of GDM regardless of singleton or twin gestations., a multicenter cohort study showed that overweight and obese pregnant women had at least twofold odds of developing GDM compared with nonobese women.
+Being overweight and obese are generally accepted as major risk factors contributing to GDM (53,55), Maternal pregnancy BMI is associated with the risk of GDM regardless of singleton or twin gestations., a multicenter cohort study showed that overweight and obese pregnant women had at least twofold odds of developing GDM compared with nonobese women.
 (54,56)